 How to go to Bamboo Forest

-You can either choose the bus or train to go to Arashimaya Bamboo Forest from Kyoto Station.
+You can choose the bus or train to Arashimaya Bamboo Forest from Kyoto Station.
 If you prefer the railways, hop on the train that follows the JR Sagano/San-in Line to Saga-Arashimaya Station.
 When you arrive at the station, continue on foot, and you’ll arrive at the spot after approximately 10 minutes.

 If you want to try the bus instead, hop on Kyoto City Bus Number 28.
 Then alight at Arashiyama-Tenryuji-mae station.
 When you arrive, walk northwards until the Nonomiya bus stop.
 Turn left, and you’ll come to the Bamboo Forest after a few walks.
 7 minutes total walking time.